-In any case, a crate will serve as a den for the puppy, and since it will never want to soil its own habitat, it will refrain from peeing or pooping there.
+In any case, a crate will serve as a den for the puppy, and since it will never want to soil its own habitat, .
 Still, keep in mind that you cannot leave the puppy there for more than a few hours (even an hour is too much for some puppies).
 You’ll get the best results if you potty train outside from the start.

 Also, throughout the process, you’ll need a leash, some treats, and cleaning products just in case the pooch has an accident.

 Figure out when the puppy has to “go”